First recorded by The Platters (1954).

 From the wiki: “‘One’ was written by Harry Nilsson and recorded in 1967.
 It appeared initially on Nilsson’s third album, Aerial Ballet, released in 1968.
 Nilsson wrote the song after calling someone and getting a busy signal.
 He stayed on the line listening to the ‘beep, beep, beep, beep…’ tone, writing the song.
 The busy signal was expressed musically to become the opening notes of the song.

 Written and originally recorded by Fred Neil (1966).

 Hit version by Nilsson (US #113/CAN #35 1968 |US #6/MOR #2/UK #23/CAN #1 1969).

-From the wiki: “‘Everybody’s Talkin”, written and first released by Fred Neil in 1966, describes the singer-songwriter’s desire to retreat from other people to the ocean.
+From the wiki: “‘Everybody’s Talkin”, written and first released by folk singer Fred Neil in 1966, describes the singer-songwriter’s desire to retreat from other people to live by the ocean.